Heptadecaphobia

 Heptadecaphobia (Greek: δεκαεπτά dekaepta, "seventeen" and φόβος, phobos, "fear") is the fear of the number 17.
-It is considered to be ill-fated in Italy and other countries of Greek and Latin origins, while the date Friday the 17th is considered especially unfortunate in Italy.
-The number is feared due to superstition, and is similar in nature to the fear of the number 13 in Anglo-Saxon countries.
+In Italy, it is considered to be ill-fated and the date Friday the 17th is viewed as especially unfortunate.
+It is an ancient superstition, probably deriving from the fact that the Roman numeral XVII (17) is an anagram of vixi, meaning "I have lived" (i.e. I am dead).
+It is similar in nature to the fear of the number 13 in Anglo-Saxon countries.

 History

 In Ancient Greece, the number 17 was despised by followers of Pythagoras, as the number was between 16 and 18, which were perfect representations of 4×4 and 3×6 quadrilaterals, respectively.

 In the Genesis flood narrative, it is written that the flood began on the 17th of the second month (Genesis, 7–11).

 It has been suggested that the Romans found the number 17 disturbing because in Roman numerals XVII is an anagram of vixi, meaning "I have lived" (i.e. I am dead).

-In La smorfia napoletana, a "dictionary" that associated certain vocabulary words to numbers to be played in the lottery, the number 17 is associated with 'a Disgrazzia ("misfortune").
+In the Neapolitan smorfia, a traditional system that assigns symbolic meanings to numbers for use in the lottery, the number 17 is associated with 'a disgrazzia ("misfortune").